 Jessica: So just engaging with them… I will say ’cause some people are like “well I don’t want to follow a ton of these people because I like my feed the way it is, or I don’t like seeing all types of posts,” whatever …

 Jessica: You could just, do some research.
-So, who are your ideal clients?
+So, the next question I have as part of this dietitian coaching call is: who are your ideal clients?
 How would you define them?

 Rose: That’s a good question.
 So my ideal client is a woman, ages 23-55, tech-savvy, history of dieting, somebody who is sick of dieting and wants to create a positive relationship with food and their body.